Click to toggle navigation menu.

 What Qualifies You for Coverage

 Cyber insurance is not automatic.
 Carriers evaluate your application and assess your security posture before issuing a policy.
-The controls that most directly affect your eligibility are multi-factor authentication, endpoint detection and response, tested backups, and a documented incident response plan.
+The controls that most directly affect your eligibility are multi-factor authentication, endpoint detection and response, tested and verified backups, and a documented incident response plan.

 Who Needs Cyber Insurance

 Any business that stores personal information, processes payments, operates systems that could be disrupted by an attack, or holds data on behalf of clients has cyber exposure.
-That description applies to most businesses operating today regardless of size or industry.
+That description applies to most businesses operating today, regardless of size or industry.

 The businesses that most commonly discover they needed cyber insurance after the fact are small and mid-sized businesses that assumed they were too small to be targeted, or that assumed their existing coverage handled it.
 Neither assumption is accurate.